Add Some Pizzaz with these Highly Stylized and Visually Stimulating VFX

 The BCC Video Glitch filter is an auto-animating filter effect for simulating some of the kinds of errors and artifacts that can be apparent during digital video playback.
 It’s useful as a style element on video or titles to create a sense of energy and movement.

-BCC Video Glitch allows a single glitch to last for more than one frame with controls over how that glitch grows and fades over its lifetime, thus allowing more dynamic and realistic glitch behavior that can be achieved with glitches that last only a single frame.
+BCC Video Glitch allows a single glitch to last for more than one frame with controls over how that glitch grows and fades over its lifetime.
+In short, it allows more dynamic and realistic glitch behavior with glitches that last only a single frame.
 A special Curves preview mode allows visualizing the relative locations of the glitches over time.

 Host & OS Support

-For compatibility with specific versions and operating systems, please see our Continuum Compatibility Matrix and/or the Host Compatibility page.
+For compatibility with specific versions and operating systems, please see the Host Compatibility Page.

-Continuum 2021 for Adobe supports the following Adobe host applications:
+Continuum 2022 v15.0.0 for Adobe supports the following Adobe host applications:

 Macintosh: